Contribution Guide

 - Go to

-. - Copy the folder and rename it with the name of the Leaflet plugin.
+src/template/. - Copy the folder and rename it with the name of the Leaflet plugin.

 2. Create the Component

-Rename the files and replace all template
+Rename the files and replace all template and Template with appropriate names.

 Follow the guide in vue-leaflet to create your component.